 Ranorex Webtestit Project settings

-Project settings contain all the information regarding your default project settings like project name, root package, application version that the project was made with, as well as some additional settings like Jira and TestRail integration.
-Project settings can be accessed via the _Main menu -> Preferences -> Project settings _.
-You will notice the project settings (webtestit.json) file being opened in the code editor.
+Project settings contain all the information regarding your project like project name, default test name, as well as some additional settings like Jira and TestRail integration.

 Hovering over a parameter and using autocomplete option apply here in the same way as they do in the above-described user settings.